Rural veterinary practice

 In the world of horses however, that is a persistent misunderstanding.
 An example from actual practice: A horse is inspected prior to its sale and the outcome is positive.
 However, the buyer then requests a second opinion elsewhere and the horse is subsequently rejected.
 So it appears that at least one of the two horse vets is either a bungler or corrupt; perhaps both.
 But during the first inspection, the seller had specified as the intended use: ‘outdoor rides for recreational purposes’.
 Whereas the buyer of the same horse had indicated during the second inspection that he wished to use the horse ‘to participate in international jumping competitions’.
 That made the purchase price disproportionate, to be sure, but that falls outside the scope of responsibility of the horse-vet conducting the inspection.
 Moreover, how reliable is that information?

-If I would inspect a horse for an equestrian eventing rider.
+I received the request to inspect a horse for an equestrian eventing rider.
 The purchase has been arranged, subject to the outcome of the veterinary inspection.
 It concerns a five-year-old gelding, a son of the British thoroughbred stallion Abgar.
 The seller did not get on well with the horse.
 A horse of that descent seems a logical choice for equestrian eventing: the cross country requires agility, speed, spirit and stamina, which are characteristics that are firmly anchored in the British Thoroughbred.
 An eventing horse will therefore be "hot-blooded" i.e. having multiple thoroughbreds as ancestors.
 However, the final part of the three-discipline competition concerns show jumping.
 In general, British thoroughbreds show less aptitude for show jumping.
 Abgar was an exception in that respect: with a so-called jump index of 112, his offspring usually performs above-average.